 Are you ready to start investing?
-Choosing a brokerage is a very important decision before investing.
+Choosing an online broker is a very important decision before investing.
 A lot of it depends on your investing style.
-Some people might be dividend investors, some growth/value investors, some just do index fund investing etc. Based on your requirements, you need to understand what all features various brokers offer and then go about choosing best online brokers for you.
+Some people might be dividend investors, some growth/value investors, some just do index fund investing etc. Based on your requirements, you need to understand what all features various brokers offer and then go about choosing an online broker for yourself.

-Factors to consider when choosing from best online brokers
+Factors to consider when choosing an online broker

 1. Account Offerings

 There are different types of investment accounts.
 Like retirement accounts (401K’s IRA’s), individual investment account, checking account etc. Not all brokers offer all types of accounts.
 There are certain types of investments you should buy inside specific tax-sheltered accounts to maximize tax free returns.
 Most retirement accounts also have limits on amounts you can contribute yearly.
 Depending on your requirements you might need all types of accounts or maybe just one.
 But usually for a sound retirement strategy people have both retirement and individual investing accounts.